 On day 0, GnRH (Buserelin acetate; 10µg) and Intravaginal implantation of CIDR (Fig 2) up to 8 days and on day 7 PGF2α (Cloprostenol sodium; 500 µg), on day 9 second GnRH (Buserelin acetate; 10µg) was administered through intramuscular route.
-Fixed Time Artificial Insemination (FTAI) was done in all the Cattles with good quality frozen thawed semen at 16 hours after the second dose of GnRH.
-After PGF2α injection the onset to estrus and induced estrus response (%) was calculated on the basis of number of cows responded i.e., those exhibited estrus symptoms.
+Fixed Time Artificial Insemination (FTAI) was done in all the cattles using good quality frozen thawed semen at 16 hours after the second dose of GnRH.
+After PGF2α injection the onset to estrus and induced estrus response (%) was evaluated on the basis of number of cows responded i.e., those exhibited estrus symptoms.
 The duration (hr) of induced estrus was calculated from expression of first sign of behavioural symptoms of estrus to the cessation of behavioural symptoms of estrus.
 All the animals were subjected to pregnancy diagnosis using ultrasound scanner (Draminski, 4Vet Slim, Poland; Fig 3) equipped with a B-mode linear array trans-rectal probe operating at 7.5 MHz frequency.
 The ultrasound examination was performed to confirm pregnancy 50 days post insemination.

 .